 - To delegate certain powers to professional bodies (such as solicitors or accountants);

-- To be paid for their work (where they are a professional trustee, such as a solicitor or accountant).
+- To be paid for their work (but only where they are a professional trustee, such as a solicitor or accountant).